 April is officially recognized as Keep America Beautiful month, so named after our nation's largest non-profit organization.
 What does this have to do with USA Love List?
 Read on and we'll tell you…

 Keep America Beautiful was organized in 1953 to bring corporate and private individuals together to promote the importance of keeping America's public spaces clean and beautiful.
 For over 50 years Keep America Beautiful has informed the American public on the need of individuals and communities to reduce waste, pick up litter, and make recycling a common practice.

 Today, with over 1,000 participating and affiliating organizations and millions of volunteers, Keep America Beautiful stresses the great importance of individuals coming together to make their community's environment cleaner and healthier.

-One of the organization’s oldest programs started in 1985 as the GLAD Bag-a-Thon and is today known as the Great American Cleanup.
-Communities all over the United States hold events on April 6th (the official day), or throughout the month of April, that bring individuals together to improve their environment.
+One of the organization's oldest programs started in 1985 as the GLAD Bag-a-Thon and is today known as The Great American Cleanup.
+Communities all over the United States hold events throughout the month of April, that bring individuals together to improve their environment.
 Some examples of the events held could be a community organized clean-up, a temporary free electronics waste disposal site, or even the planting of a community garden.